Bima Perkasa Jogja

-Bima Perkasa Jogja is a professional basketball club based in Yogyakarta, Indonesia.
+Bima Perkasa Jogja is a former professional basketball club based in Yogyakarta, Indonesia.
 Originally, it was founded at 6 June 1988 in Malang, East Java under the name Bima Sakti Malang, and began their debut in the Perbasi's highest division since 1991/1992.
 Their highest achievement is advanced the 1995 and 1996 semifinals and get the third place.

 In 1995, Bima Sakti basketball club were sponsored by PT Nikko Steel and changed its name to Bima Sakti Nikko Steel Malang till 2016.
 The club then went under due to financial problems after the 2016 IBL season.
-In its place, Bima Perkasa Jogja were founded in 2017 and has since been competing in the IBL into today.
+In its place, Bima Perkasa Jogja were founded in 2017 and has since been competing in the IBL until 2025.